Learning how to compose music later in life

 What I’m learning

 After hitting pause and play on learning to read music more times than I can count, I’m starting again from scratch, taking it one step at a time.
-I’m also exploring the basics of music theory and getting to grips with Logic Pro and sample libraries.
-Hopefully, the essentials of all of this will start to click.
+I’m also exploring music theory, composition and orchestration and getting to grips with GarageBand, Logic Pro and sample libraries.
+Hopefully, the essentials of all this will start to click.

 Compositions